Follow #ATFC at home, away and online

 stored,

-cookies off this will limit the service that we are able to provide to you.
+however if you do turn cookies off this will limit the service that we are able to provide to you.

 What types of cookie do we use?